If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 In addition to sampling reliability and attention, credibility also plays a role.
 Your survey needs to be structured soundly, professionally, and not incur any bias.

-If your survey topic touches on any controversial subject, news sources may challenge the findings.
+If your survey topic touches on any sensitive topics, news sources may challenge the findings.
 Additional responses help quell any skepticism in sampling error almost immediately.

-Here are the disadvantages of collecting more responses in your online survey 👎
+Disadvantages of collecting more responses in your online survey

 Disadvantage #1: Additional costs